<<<<< JOB DESTRUCTION NEWSLETTER No. 1989

 syringes from AM2PAT, Inc. Some of these infections resulted in serious

-illness such as spinal meningitis and permanent brain damages, while other
+illness such as spinal meningitis and permanent brain damages, while

 infections led to death.